X

 Day 4 Pamplona - Eunate - Puente la Reina

 This morning we leave Pamplona and make a stop at the spectacular Lumbier Gorge.
 You will be struck by the power of the water and the erosion which, over millions of years, has managed to carve these ravines in the mountain.
 They are inaccessible spots with vertical walls, deep rivers, rocky places furrowed with cracks and caves, the refuge of many animals and birds.
-We'll walk along the rim for about 3 km (flat surface).
+We'll walk along the rim for about 5km (flat surface).

 We continue to Santa de Maria de Eunate, a striking octagonal Romanesque church built by the Knight Templars and rising romantically in the middle of the green fields.
-Today we begin our walk along el camino from the church to the proud village of Obanos, where many houses still preserve the Coat of Arms (2 km, mostly flat).
+Today we begin our walk along El Camino from the church to the proud village of Obanos, where many houses still preserve the Coat of Arms (2 km, mostly flat).
 From Obanos, the trail brings us to Puente la Reina (3 km).

 Puente la Reina, an evocative medieval town built for pilgrims at the meeting point of two Spanish pilgrim routes.
-The camino Frances from Roncesvalles, France and the camino Aragones converge at Puente la Reina's 11th century bridge.
+The Camino Frances from Roncesvalles, France and the camino Aragones converge at Puente la Reina's 11th century bridge.
 The town retains its original vocation and the genuine atmosphere of a place of pilgrimage.

-DAY SUMMARY: 8 km (5 mi) of easy walking.
+DAY SUMMARY: 11 km (7 mi) of easy walking.

 Overnight in Puente la Reina.